kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.4.md

 **Shortest path**
 Finally, we got to implementing an initial version of shortest path queries.
-You can find (one of the) shortest paths between nodes by adding the `SHORTEST` keyword to a varible-length relationship.
+You can find (one of the) shortest paths between nodes by adding the `SHORTEST` keyword to a variable-length relationship.
 The following query asks for a shortest path between `Alice` and all active users that `Alice` follows within 10 hops and return these users, and the length of the shortest path.